ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 respond to the request without waiting for a packet from the target.
 However, if the target_host is a DNS name, the UDP proxy MUST perform DNS resolution before replying to the HTTP request.
-If errors occur during this process, the UDP proxy MUST fail the request and SHOULD send details using an appropriate "Proxy-Status" header field {{!PROXY-STATUS=RFC9209}} (for example, if DNS resolution returns an error, the proxy can use the dns_error Proxy Error Type from {{Section 2.3.2 of PROXY-STATUS}}).
+If errors occur during this process, the UDP proxy MUST reject the request and SHOULD send details using an appropriate "Proxy-Status" header field {{!PROXY-STATUS=RFC9209}} (for example, if DNS resolution returns an error, the proxy can use the dns_error Proxy Error Type from {{Section 2.3.2 of PROXY-STATUS}}).